Does Head Pose Correction Improve Biometric Facial Recognition?: Discussion

 \section{Discussion}

-Our results provide a nuanced answer to the question posed in the abstract: {\em Can targeted, AI-driven head-pose correction and image restoration meaningfully improve facial recognition accuracy in forensic-style conditions?} At a high level, we find that the answer is both yes and no. Naively applied, modern restoration and frontalization tools systematically harm performance, sometimes catastrophically.
+Our results provide a nuanced answer to the question: {\em Can targeted, AI-driven head-pose correction and image restoration meaningfully improve facial recognition accuracy in forensic-style conditions?} At a high level, we find that the answer is conditional.
+Naively applied, modern restoration and frontalization tools systematically harm performance, sometimes catastrophically.
 However, when these same tools are combined carefully and deployed selectively, they can yield measurable and practically meaningful improvements.
 This duality highlights the need for a shift in how enhancement technologies are evaluated and operationalized in biometric pipelines, particularly in high-stakes forensic settings.

-Our first set of experiments demonstrates that both 3D (NextFace) and 2D (CFR-GAN) head-pose correction, when applied uniformly to lineup images, substantially degrade recognition accuracy relative to an already-strong baseline.
-This is not simply a small trade-off between visual quality and model robustness; in some conditions, the performance drop is dramatic.
-NextFace, in particular, reduces accuracy to near-chance levels in our lineup setting, despite producing visually plausible, frontalized faces.
-These findings reinforce and extend prior work showing that more visually pleasing images do not necessarily translate into better machine recognition performance~\cite{Norman_2024_CVPR}.

-These findings caution strongly against the practice of running automatic enhancement on all faces entering a forensic pipeline.
-Even sophisticated methods with impressive qualitative demos can be actively harmful when composed naively with downstream recognition systems.

-In contrast to the failures of naive application, our combined CFR-GAN + CodeFormer pipeline reveals that targeted, two-stage restoration can deliver net gains in recognition accuracy when applied under the right conditions.
-From a modeling perspective, this combination is appealing: CFR-GAN focuses primarily on geometric normalization (pose correction and de-occlusion), while CodeFormer operates in a learned codebook space to reconstruct high-quality facial detail.
-This combined approach improves average probe rankings and yields an overall boost in lineup accuracy relative to the non-restored baseline.

 Our findings have several implications for the forensic use of facial recognition systems: (1) Agencies and vendors should be wary of marketing or deploying plug-and-play enhancement modules that are applied blindly to all images.
 Even when they produce visually attractive results, these tools can systematically degrade biometric performance; (2) Restoration methods must be evaluated in the context of the specific recognition systems and tasks with which they will be paired.
 Improvements in human-perceived image quality or benchmark restoration metrics do not guarantee better forensic performance; (3) Any use of automatic restoration in a forensic pipeline should be fully documented, including the specific models used, their configuration, and when they are applied.
 Downstream practitioners, courts, and auditors need to know whether an image has been algorithmically altered and why; and (4) Our failure-prediction scores could be exposed to human examiners as an additional piece of meta-evidence—e.g., flagging lineups as high-risk for recognition failure and suggesting when additional human scrutiny or supplementary evidence is warranted.